Clinical Mental Health Counseling

 Please feel free to contact us if you would like to meet with one of our faculty and/or students.
 We will be glad to set up an appointment with you.
 We are here to help you receive the highest quality education possible in our program that is built around a solid curriculum.
 We, the faculty and staff, are interested in your long-term development as well as your short-term needs while you are here at UNG.
 We want your time here to be beneficial, memorable, and growth-producing.

-Applications from prospective graduate students are accepted for fall and spring semesters.
+Applications from prospective graduate students are accepted for Fall.
 Complete applications must be received by Graduate Studies by the following deadlines: